Origin and History

 On April 2 1758 in Luxembourg, Lieutenant-Colonel Peter Josef de Navarro was promoted to colonel and took command of the battalions stationed there.
 Furthermore, Lieutenant-Colonel Peter Franz von Maringh (formerly from Hildburghausen Infantry) was transferred to Sachsen-Gotha Infantry and took command of the field battalion.

 Meanwhile, in April 1758 on the Rhine, when the Comte de Clermont redeployed the French army along the Rhine, the “Obrist-Battalion” remained in Wesel.
-In May, Dombasle received order from the Hofkriegsrat (war Council) to effect a junction with the Reichsarmee commanded by the Prince von Zweibrücken.
+At the end of May, Dombasle received order from the Hofkriegsrat (war Council) to join the Austrian army assembled in Bohemia.
+On its way, this contingent was instructed to effect a junction with the Reichsarmee commanded by the Prince von Zweibrücken.
 In June, Dombasle's Corps marched through Bamberg, Hof, Zwickau and Chemnitz to Glashütte where it arrived on July 25.
 By August 28, Dombasle's Corps was in the main camp of the Reichsarmee at Struppen.
 In September, this corps took part in the siege of the Fortress of Sonnenstein.
 After the capitulation of the fortress, it occupied Pirna.
 On October 4, Dombasle's Corps effected a junction with Daun's Army at Stolpen where the “Obrist-Battalion” was reunited with the “Leib-Bataillon”.
-On October 10, these 2 battalions and the 2 grenadier companies took part in the battle of Hochkirch where they were deployed in the left column (under Duke d'Ursel) of Arenberg's Corps on the Austrian right wing to the east of Rodewitz.
-At midnight, Major-General Duke d'Ursel left his positions with his troops and marched to Rodewitz.
-Around 7:00 a.m., d'Ursel's column attacked a big Prussian battery and capture its guns.
+On October 14, these 2 battalions and the 2 grenadier companies took part in the Battle of Hochkirch where they were deployed in the left column (under Duc d'Ursel) of Arenberg's Corps on the Austrian right wing to the east of Rodewitz.
+At midnight, Major-General Duc d'Ursel left his positions with his troops and marched to Rodewitz.
+Around 7:00 a.m., d'Ursel's column attacked a big Prussian battery and captured its guns.
 During this fight, the regiment lost 25 men killed; 6 officers and 85 men wounded; and 9 men taken prisoners.
 These 2 battalions remained with Daun's Army without further action.
+In November, they were at the siege of Dresden.
 On November 21, the army marched to its winter-quarters in Bohemia where the regiment went to Horešowitz (present-day Horaždovice/CZ).

 On December 28, Lieutenant-Colonel Peter Baron Langlois was transferred from Hildburghausen Infantry to the regiment and promoted to second colonel (agregierter Obrist).

 The “Leib-Battailon” and the grenadiers remained at Dippoldiswalde until May 1761.
 They were then assigned for a short time to the corps of GdC Count O'Donell.
 In July, they were transferred to Loudon's Army operating in Silesia.
 The “Leib-Battailon” was in the second line under FML Butller while the grenadiers were converged with those of Arberg Infantry and Los Rios Infantry in a grenadier battalion led by FML Baron Ellrichshausen.
 The battalion and the grenadiers took part in all further actions of Loudon's Army.
 On October 1, the grenadiers, under Captain d´Hérissem, distinguished themselves during the Storming of Schweidnitz.
 The battalion and the grenadiers then remained in Schweidnitz until October 23.
-They were then assigned to the corps of FML Baron Beck.
+They were then assigned to the corps of FML Baron Beck, posted at Schonberg between the Neisse and the Queiss in Lusatia.
 They took up their winter-quarters at Rengersdorf (present-day Stankowice/PL).

 After the signature of the Treaty of Hubertusburg in February 1763, the “Leib-Battailon” and the grenadiers returned to the Austrian Netherlands.
 At the end of May, they arrived at Luxembourg where they rejoined the 2 other battalions of the regiment and its staff.
 The regiment then garrisoned Luxembourg.